Dupeshway/GroupProject/README.md

 1. CHROMA8_DB.sql (This will build your table)

-2. Next populate your database by running the following files:\n acc_no.sql (Accession numbers) gene_id.sql (gene_id, indexed by Accession numbers)
+2. Next populate your database by running the following files:

+    acc_no.sql (Accession numbers)
+    gene_id.sql (gene_id, indexed by Accession numbers)